Well, maybe. I don’t know if you should go to college, but I strongly encourage you to take time off before you enroll.

 Whether you go to school this fall or not, the job market won’t be kind to college graduates for the foreseeable future.
 Coronavirus has already stripped more than 26 million Americans of their jobs, leading to an unemployment rate of more than 20%.
 Companies who fear another outbreak will be risk-averse.

 But there’s another option: Start an online business so you can control your own fate.

-As you build your business, you’ll learn that real life is the opposite of school.
+As you build your business, you’ll learn that real life is, in many ways, the opposite of school.
 In school, you weren’t allowed to use notes, the Internet, or calculators on your tests.
 In real life, you can work with unlimited notes, unlimited Internet, and unlimited calculators.
 In school, you were taught to learn in private, follow the syllabus, and write for the teacher.
 In real life, you learn in public, follow your curiosity, and write for a global audience.

 Learning is free.
 Writing is free.
 Coding is free.
 If you want to learn, you don’t need a university — you need discipline.